Focus On Your Genius Zone (And Outsource Everything Else)

 Life is short baby.

-One of my clients is a genius at making sure he focuses on what he’s good at and most wants to do.
-And what’s fun about working with him is he doesn’t think that applies ONLY to him.
+One of my clients is a genius at making sure she focuses on what she’s good at and most wants to do.
+And what’s fun about working with her is she doesn’t think that applies ONLY to her.

-Every member of his team—internal and external—has a genius zone that he’s very careful to understand and protect.
+Every member of her team—internal and external—has a genius zone that she’s very careful to understand and protect.

-How does that make each of us feel?
+How does that make them feel?
 Appreciated.
 Valued.
-And happy to be doing work we love.
+And happy to be doing work they love.

 Why shouldn’t we all work this way?